 When Tommy Lee, an Irish orphan boy, found his way into the Amish community at the foot of Negro Mountain, he could not speak German and was apparently taken advantage of by some of the local residents.
 Benedict learned of his plight and paid Tommy’s debts by giving his creditor corn and eggs from his own farm.
 He no doubt allowed Tommy to earn his provender by working for him, for Tommy seems to have learned his skill in woodworking in the Miller shops.
 (Miller & Schrock 23)

-Philadelphia is nicknamed “The city of brotherly love,” after the early Quakers.
+Philadelphia, the gateway to most Pennsylvania settlements, is nicknamed “The city of brotherly love,” after the early Quakers.
 Just up the Schuylkill River is a small town named Leesport.
 Among the early Quaker Lees in that part of Colonial America and who had English origins, were Anthony (1679-1763), Samuel, William (b.
 1740), John, Ellis (1763-1838), Andrew (b.
 1776), Jeremiah (b.
 1787), Martin (b.
 1793), Josiah (b.
 1794), and Israel (1823).
-Although history tells us that there are still a few Lees left in nearby Berks County, where most of our Tommy Lee and descendant’s wives came from, some ventured west into the wilderness of “Indian Territory,” Ohio, Kentucky, and Indiana.
+Although history tells us that there are still a few Lees left in nearby Berks County, where we believe most of our Tommy Lee and descendant’s wives came from, some ventured west into the wilderness of “Indian Territory,” Ohio, Kentucky, and Indiana.
 Israel landed in the more friendly Fayette County, PA, as a lad in 1840.
-But our search is for the origins of Thomas, Sr., who stopped in Northern Appalachian Mountains of Somerset County in 1825.
+But, our search is for the origins of Thomas, Sr., who stopped in Northern Appalachian Mountains of Somerset County in 1825.
 We may never know which family produced him, nor might we ever find out his religious faith, we admit.
 The English or Irish surname “Lee” appears simple enough, as in Christopher Lee of Franklin and Cumberland Counties, but consider some other spellings, perhaps wrongly assigned by immigration officials to those who were probably Germans:

 - Christian Lieh (b.
 1774) of Shippensburg, of the Lutheran Reformed traditioin